 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-What you need to know about personal loans with LendingPoint
+What you need to know about LendingPoint personal loans

 Loans for people with fair credit

-LendingPoint considers loans to people with credit scores as low as 580.
-But when reviewing your application, the company looks at more than just those scores.
+LendingPoint considers loans to people with fair credit.
+But the company says it looks at more than just your scores.
 It also considers your job and financial history, income and whether your credit is steadily improving.

 Potentially high interest rates and fees

 In general, the lower your credit scores, the higher your interest rate.
-Because LendingPoint is willing to work with people with varying credit scores, it charges higher interest rates than you may see with other lenders.
-Its maximum annual percentage rate, or APR, is among the highest we’ve seen from lenders.
+Because LendingPoint is willing to work with people with a range of credit scores, it charges higher interest rates than you may see with some other lenders.
+So it’s a good idea to shop around to see if you can qualify for a lower rate with another lender before signing a loan agreement.

-- LendingPoint offers loan terms of 24 to 48 months.
+- Limited loan terms: LendingPoint only offers loan terms of 24 to 48 months.

-- If you’ve declared bankruptcy in the past, you might still qualify for a loan, as long as your bankruptcy was discharged at least 12 months ago.
+- Perfect credit history not required: If you’ve declared bankruptcy in the past, you might still qualify for a loan, as long as your bankruptcy was discharged at least 12 months ago.

-- LendingPoint doesn’t charge prepayment penalties for extra payments or paying off a loan early.
+- No prepayment penalty: LendingPoint doesn’t charge prepayment penalties for extra payments or paying off a loan early.

-A LendingPoint personal loan might be good for someone who’s working on rebuilding their credit and has a steady income.
-But given LendingPoint’s potentially higher interest rates and origination fees, be sure to shop around to help make sure you’re getting the best loan terms you can.
+A LendingPoint personal loan might be good if you’re working on rebuilding your credit and have a steady income.
+But given LendingPoint’s potentially high interest rates and origination fees, be sure to shop around to help make sure you’re getting the best loan terms you can.

 How to apply for a personal loan with LendingPoint